 About Your Admission

-Your physician has arranged for your admission to Brandon Regional Hospital.
+Your physician has arranged for your admission to HCA Florida Brandon Hospital.
 Except in emergency situations, we have been advised that you are coming, so we are usually able to take care of many of the details of admission prior to your arrival.
 The admitting staff will make sure that the hospital has the information necessary to provide you with appropriate care.
 All hospital records are confidential.
 Generally, we will assign a specific time for your arrival.
 Please try to be prompt.
 This is especially important if you are scheduled for surgery.

 Your complete medical care is under the direction and supervision of your physician who is a member of the hospital medical staff.
 It is your physician who determines what diagnostic tests you will take, whether or not you require x-rays, therapy or medication, and what food you can eat.
 Hospital nurses, technicians, and other specialists will follow your physician’s directions in providing your program of care.

 HCA Florida Brandon Hospital provides inpatient and outpatient care without regard to race, color, religion, national origin or disabilities.

 We would suggest you bring a list of medications and doses you are now taking, a robe, slippers, toothbrush, shaving equipment and other personal items.
 You may also wish to bring a book or magazines.
 When not in use, dentures, contact lenses and eyeglasses should be placed in protective containers.
 The hospital is not responsible for loss or damage to these items.